mnadel/change-detector/README.md

 ## Installing

-1. Install dependencies via: `pip3 -Ur requirements.txt`
+1. Install dependencies via: `pip3 install -Ur requirements.txt`
 1. Create a [Pushover](https://pushover.net) application to get a token (and, a user id)

 ## Configuring